natashasantosf/web-price-automation/README.md

-# 🛒 Web Price Automation
+# 🛒 Web Price Search Automation

 This project automates the process of comparing product prices across multiple websites using **Python and Selenium**.